1. Statement of Need

-The Graduate Certificate in Nuclear Materials provides formal academic coursework to scientists and engineers whose primary training is in a non-nuclear discipline.
-Statistics show that only a small portion of scientists and engineers employed in the nuclear industry, ~5%, have a nuclear degree.
-Thus, this certification program addresses the needs and expectations of the current industry.
+The Graduate Certificate in Nuclear Materials, Science, & Engineering provides formal academic coursework to scientists and engineers whose primary training is in a non-nuclear discipline; statistics show that only a small portion of scientists and engineers employed in the nuclear industry, ~5%, have a nuclear degree.
+Thus this certification program addresses the needs and expectations of the current industry.

 - Have a bachelor’s degree from an accredited post-secondary institution.